Frequently Asked Questions (FAQ)

 Do you offer a Christmas carol music book?

-No, The Christmas Carol Handbook only offered the words and histories of the best-loved carols.
+I never saw the need.
+Many, many carol music books exist.
+The Christmas Carol Handbook offered the words and histories of the best-loved carols.

 Along with a copy of Owen’s Day you’ll be added to my New Releases group, and notified of new books, special deals or pre-releases.
 You can unsubscribe at any time.